A first-day ESL class activity: Writing ID cards

 The Lesson

--The teacher distributes one card to each student and draws the front of the card out on the board indicating the punch hole should be in the top left corner ( keep a couple of spare cards for the students who will invariably get this wrong!).
+The teacher distributes one card to each student and draws the front of the card out on the board, indicating that the punch hole should be in the top left corner ( keep a couple of spare cards for the students who will invariably get this wrong!).

 -The teacher draws a square in the top right corner to indicate where the ID photo will be stuck ( I usually quickly sketch out an unflattering version of myself, but a simple face will suffice).

--For older classes, the teacher requests that the students bring in a passport-type photo to stick on the card in the near future (You will be lucky to get the whole class to bring in a photo, but I find most usually will have a spare one).
+For older classes, the teacher requests that the students bring in a passport-type photo to stick on the card soon (you will be lucky to get the whole class to bring in a picture, but I find most usually will have a spare one).

 For younger classes, the students enjoy sketching a picture of themselves.

--The teacher informs the students they are going to write down some personal information on their cards and asks them what is the first thing they should write, which of course is their name.
+The teacher informs the students that they will write down some personal information on their cards and asks them what the first thing they should write is, which, of course, is their name.

--The teacher proceeds to elicit other personal/ contact information the students think should be included on their card, writing up their ideas.
-Depending on the class’s age and level these will differ.
+The teacher proceeds to elicit other personal/ contact information that the students think should be included on their card, writing up their ideas.
+Depending on the class’s age and level, these will differ.

 The first board photo below shows a sample card for a university-level class: